How Much Do You Know About The Digital Tax Coming In 2020?

 The Malaysian government is now aware of this missed opportunity, and that this segment is actually worth “billions of ringgit“.

-They are now looking into amending tax laws, especially with regard to collecting taxes from foreign companies that offer digital services in Malaysia.
-These not only range from games and movies that are being sold online worldwide, including Malaysia, but it also includes companies such as AirBNB and Uber, who are based overseas, and are not subjected to GST in Malaysia.
+They are amending tax laws, especially with regard to collecting taxes from foreign companies that offer digital services in Malaysia.
+These not only range from games and movies that are being sold online worldwide, including Malaysia, but it also includes companies such as AirBNB, who are based overseas, and are not subjected to tax in Malaysia.

 Under the current tax regime, business-to-business (B2B) is not an issue as there is no loss of revenue.
 But the biggest loss in the digital economy appears when it is business-to-consumer (B2C).